Every anime is great… except a few that are not, but most of them are great because each anime aims to do something different.

 Take a genius prodigy.
 Give him a purpose, some allies, a tragic backstory, an overpowered ability, and motivation.

 Lelouch is your character and Code Geass is your story.
-It is one of the greatest anime out there with the way Lelouch manages things, starts a rebellion, takes down the government.
+It is one of the greatest anime out there with the way Lelouch manages things, starts a rebellion, and takes down the government.

 All to avenge his mother’s death.
 Code Geass takes all the real aspects of life, puts them in a situation without constraints to exaggerate the questions, and then really takes an objective turn by giving the protagonists what they deserve in the face.